 - Randomly change the old solution to come up with the new one.
 Does it give better results?
 If yes, then keep and throw away the rest of the solutions.
 If not, then discard it.

 - Go to point 1.

-The evolution theory is the basis of the genetic algorithms.
+The evolution theory is the basis of genetic algorithms.
 These algorithms use the direct random search method.
 The developers calculate the fit function to cross the two fittest options to create a favorable child.
-The developers gather the population data and then evaluate each member to calculate every one’s fitness.
+The developers gather the population data and then evaluate each member to calculate everyone’s fitness.
 It is estimated by how well each member fits with the desired requirement.
 Then the developers use various selection methods to keep the best members.
 Some of the ways are the following:

 - Rank Selection

 Although genetic algorithms do not always work best, they do not break easily, and the inputs change slightly.
 The developers commonly use genetic algorithms to generate a high-level solution to optimization and search problems by relying on bio-inspired operations such as mutation, crossover, and selection.

 The problem-solving techniques help in improving the performance of programs.
 The AI-based searching algorithms provide high precision and maximum accuracy to results.
 These algorithms are faster than others in execution and offer multiple searching methods depending upon the problem faced.
 Implementing heuristics allows devising to conceptually more straightforward algorithms with cheaper computational cost compared to using optimal algorithms.
 Evolutionary computations also help in optimization and search problems.
 Overall, these techniques are the basis for solving high-level problems in AI such as chess algorithms, hill-climbing problems.

 Applications of AI in Real World